Albacore

-The albacore (Thunnus alalunga), known also as the longfin tuna, is a species of tuna of the order Perciformes.
-It is found in temperate and tropical waters across the globe in the epipelagic and mesopelagic zones.
-There are six distinct stocks known globally in the Atlantic, Pacific, and Indian oceans, as well as the Mediterranean Sea.
+The albacore (Thunnus alalunga), known also as the albicore or longfin tuna, is a species of tuna of the order Scombriformes.
+It lives in temperate and tropical waters across the globe in the epipelagic and mesopelagic zones.
+There are six distinct stocks known globally in the Atlantic, Pacific, and Indian oceans, as well as in the Mediterranean Sea.
 The albacore has an elongate, fusiform body with a conical snout, large eyes, and remarkably long pectoral fins.
 Its body is a deep blue dorsally and shades of silvery white ventrally.
 Individuals can reach up to 1.4 m in length.

-Albacore are pelagic predators that eat a wide variety of foods, including but not limited to fish, crustaceans, and cephalopods.
-They are unique among most tuna in that their primary food source is cephalopods, with fish making up a much smaller portion of their diet.
+Albacore are pelagic predators, eating a wide variety of foods, including fish, crustaceans, and cephalopods.
+They are unique among tuna in that their primary food-source is cephalopods, with fish making up a much smaller portion of their diet.
 Reproduction usually occurs from November to February and is oviparous.
 An adult female can release over two million eggs in a single cycle.
 Fry (juvenile fish) generally stay near where they were spawned for about a year before moving on.
-Albacore form schools based on their stage in the life cycle, but also combine with other tuna like the skipjack tuna, yellowfin tuna, and bluefin tuna.
-Once grown, schools are highly migratory.
+Albacore form schools based on their stage in the life-cycle, but also combine with other tuna like the skipjack tuna, yellowfin tuna, and bluefin tuna.
+Schools of grown albacore are highly migratory.